dolanske/slider/README.md

     buttons: "",
     dots: ""
   },
+  // Renders slider without any CSS at all, everything is up to the user to style
+  disableStyle: false
   // Replace the navigation elements with your own
   // Accepts a template string or a HTMLElement
   custom: {